VendorPC/NARCTool/0.4/README.md

 # NARCTool 0.3

-Credits to @ItsFrankieD for making the GUI and custom scripts.
-Credits to @VendorPC for dumping the source code.
+Credits to FrankieD for making the GUI and custom scripts.
+Credits to Vendor for dumping the source code.

 A GUI has been created in favor of multiple scripts.
 If you wish to continue using individual scripts please use version 0.2-p